JuliusPinsker/RAGForge/README.md

-# OllamaRAG-App
+# RAGForge

-## RAG Application with Ollama Agent and Embedding
+## Phidata RAG Application with Ollama Agent and Embedding

 This application serves as a template for a completely local agentic Retrieval-Augmented Generation (RAG) setup with a clean web interface.
-It integrates vectorization capabilities to organize and retrieve knowledge efficiently from various data sources.
+It integrates vectorization capabilities using **PhiData** to organize and retrieve knowledge efficiently from various data sources.
 The application supports:

 - Local folders
 - Drag and drop files